Connecticut Air & Space Center: History

+Establishment in Stratford Army Engine Plant

 The Connecticut Air & Space Center was founded in 1998 by state senator George Gunther.
-By 2000, the museum was given access to Building 6 (the former R&D Hangar for Vought) to open in the former Stratford Army Engine Plant.
-The museum grew in size with multiple aircraft projects being acquired and exhibits designed and built.
+A year later, planning was underway to build the museum as part of a redevelopment of the airport.
+By April 2000, the museum had plans to open in the former Stratford Army Engine Plant.
+However, by January 2007, momentum seemed to be moving away from this possibility.
+Despite the state Historical Preservation Commission nominating the plant for inclusion on the National Register of Historic Places in October, it was put up for auction in February 2008.
+In the meantime, the museum had grown in size, with multiple aircraft projects being acquired, and Gunther had undergone intensive surgery.
 The property was still owned by the US Army at the time, and therefore only allowed visitors that were 18 or older to be able to visit.

 In 2012, the museum was damaged by Hurricane Sandy.
-Since the museum did not possess a lease for Building 6 (located on the Stratford Army Engine Plant property) the looming fear of being evicted was always prevalent and a constant worry for the staff.
-Those fears were finally realized in 2022 when the museum was informed that after 22 years, they would be forced to vacate Building 6 completely.
-The museum was offered Building 4 (a World War II Chance Vought era Quonset Hut) directly across the street to continue to store large artifacts and equipment.
-By the beginning of 2025, the museum was then ordered to vacate Building 4 and be moved completely off the Stratford Army Engine Plant entirely, ending over 25 years of continual occupancy at the historic site.

-The museum is currently renting out an external storage / archives space as well as a separate small workshop to continue to restore vintage aircraft.
-These rental spaces continue to put a strain on the museum's modest budget.

-Curtiss Hangar
+Move to Curtiss Hangar

-Foreseeing the anticipated eventuality of eviction from the plant, museum leadership began working with the Town of Stratford and City of Bridgeport to secure a 98-year lease for the dilapidated 1929 Curtiss Aircraft Hangar in 2015.
+Anticipating eviction from the plant, in 2015 the museum began working with the Town of Stratford and City of Bridgeport to secure a 98-year lease for the dilapidated 1929 Curtiss Aircraft Hangar.
 Groundbreaking for the restoration occurred in May 2016.
+That same year, a Sikorsky S-76 was donated to the museum for use as a parts source.
 In 2018, the museum received a $1 million grant from the state of Connecticut to restore the hangar.
-The museum opened a portion of the property in a 3,600 sqft 1960's era addition to the Curtiss Hangar in May 2021.
+To be able to display a small portion of their collection while advancing plans for the restoration of the main hangar, it then began renovating a 3,600 sqft 1960's era addition.
+The addition, referred to as the "Blue Building", opened in May 2021.
 A plan to sell the airport in 2022 put plans for renovation and use of the Curtiss Hangar in jeopardy.
-Museum staff continue to work tirelessly with state and local officials to begin the major construction work needed to restore the vintage hangar.
-Though numerous setbacks external (and not related to the museum) have caused the project to be further delayed.
-It is hoped that major construction will begin in 2026.
+The museum was informed that it would be forced to remove artifacts from storage in Building 6 of the Stratford Army Engine Plant in 2025.

+The museum is currently renting out an external collections storage facility as well as a separate small workshop to continue to restore vintage aircraft.